Want to Reduce Harassment? Make Employees Better Bystanders

 When lower-status people feel targeted by higher-status people, fears of retribution or other social threats prevent them from speaking up.
 Bystanders don’t necessarily fit into the same power dynamic, enabling them to act as neutral advocates on behalf of the lower-status employee.
 It’s in leaders’ interest, in other words, to create better bystanders and cultivate a culture of speaking up.

 To do this, leaders need to instill the right day-to-day habits across their organizations.
 For instance, they can create clear if-then plans to give employees a sense of certainty if an ambiguous situation may arise.
 Rather than sit idly by, worrying if they’ll get punished for speaking out, a bystander can turn to the if-then plan everyone agreed upon.

 This kind of intervention is different from the norm because it goes beyond compliance.
 It gives leaders behavioral tools to enable all employees to speak up early and often.
 In cultures of speaking up, employees value consequences.
-Bad actors can’t get away with misdeeds because warning signs get reported long before they reach a boiling point.
+Bad actors can’t slip under the radar because warning signs get reported long before they reach a boiling point.